Tarbiee/Deliveroo/README.md

 # Deliveroo
 Deliveroo is a courier service application that helps users deliver parcels to different destinations.
-It provides courier quotes based on weight categories and offers various features to streamline the parcel delivery process.
+It provides courier services and offers various features to streamline the parcel delivery process.

 # Features
 1. User authentication: Users can sign up, log in, and manage their accounts securely.